 materials" will be extended.
 The reviewers state that "in this project

 a very impressing report has been submitted, testifying the high

 competence of the applicants".

-Reorganization of Materials Science Research in Jena - OSIM
+Materials Science Research in Jena - OSIM

 two institutes at FSU Jena that sustain the Materials Science